-EPFL assessed the investment risk within the Fund, focusing amongst other things on volatility and risk adjusted returns.
+Consideration was given to the risk metrics associated with the Fund, focusing amongst other things on volatility and risk adjusted returns.
 The Board concluded that the level of investment risk is appropriate, within its mandated parameters, without taking excessive risk for an actively managed Fund of this type.